The University of Arizona logo

 This procedure applies to University Policies (“Policy”), which have broad applications across the University and meet the requirements listed in the University Policy-Making Policy.

-The Policy Analyst in University Initiatives is responsible for ensuring the creation or revision of a Policy adheres to this procedure.
+The policy analyst in University Initiatives & Policy is responsible for ensuring the creation or revision of a Policy adheres to this procedure.

 This procedure is not required for: